GoogleChrome/ip-protection/Masked-Domain-List.md

-adsrvr.org                                       | The Trade Desk                                                 | Not Impacted By Script Blocking thetradedesk.com                                 | The Trade Desk                                                 | Not Impacted By Script Blocking uidapi.com                                       | The Trade Desk                                                 | Not Impacted By Script Blocking app-worker.visitor-analytics.io                  | The Website Intelligence Platform                              | Entire Domain Blocked visitor-analytics.io                             | The Website Intelligence Platform                              | Not Impacted By Script Blocking js.tncid.app                                     | TheNewCo                                                       | Entire Domain Blocked
+adsrvr.org                                       | The Trade Desk                                                 | Not Impacted By Script Blocking thetradedesk.com                                 | The Trade Desk                                                 | Not Impacted By Script Blocking uidapi.com                                       | The Trade Desk                                                 | Not Impacted By Script Blocking dcf.espn.com                                     | The Walt Disney Company                                        | Some URLs are Blocked app-worker.visitor-analytics.io                  | The Website Intelligence Platform                              | Entire Domain Blocked visitor-analytics.io                             | The Website Intelligence Platform                              | Not Impacted By Script Blocking js.tncid.app                                     | TheNewCo                                                       | Entire Domain Blocked